wrobins/cordova-plugin-msal/README.md

     // err has your exception message
 }, options);
 ```
 The options parameter is an object that contains all of your MSAL configuration items, and is documented below.
-You can pass as much or as little of this object as you would like, or not even pass it at all.
+You can pass as much or as little of this object as you would like; the only required option is clientId.
 The full object, though, with all of the default options, looks like this:
 ```js
 {
     authorities: [